GIScience/gis-training-resource-center/content/Wiki/en_wiki_homepage.md

 ## Purpose of the Wiki

-- Provide **quick-reference documentation** to support GIS learning and teaching
+- Provide **quick-reference documentation** to support GIS learning and teaching.
-- Serve as a **knowledge base** of best practices, common pitfalls, and frequently asked questions
+- Serve as a **knowledge base** of best practices, common pitfalls, and frequently asked questions.
-- Offer **detailed explanations** of tools, methods, and workflows beyond the scope of the training modules
+- Offer **detailed explanations** of tools, methods, and workflows beyond the scope of the training modules.
-- Help trainers **adapt content** to specific audiences, regions, or workflows
+- Help trainers **adapt content** to specific audiences, regions, or workflows.

 ---